f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 #.
 Click on the event for **/remotefgt_lang** and note the triggered violations.
 Click on **All Details** to the right of the screen to get more information.
 You can also click the **Open to new Window** icon in the top right to get an isolated view of this violation.
 #.
 To see exactly which Attack Signature or Threat Campaign was triggered under the **Violations** section click the **1** under **Occurrences** for **Attack Signature Detected**.
 #.
 Notice that the Attack Signature was a parameter level Directory Traversal Attempt.
 Also notice that this signature is currently in staging.
-Attack signatures have or can have a different enforecement readiness period than Threat Campaign Signatures.
+Attack signatures have or can have a different enforcement readiness period than Threat Campaign Signatures.

 If this policy was in blocking mode would this signature have blocked the attack?